PEAKModding/PEAKLib/README.md

 5. If you're adding a new module, make sure to add tests for it in the test project! *(currently the test project doesn't exist)*
 6. Open a PR

+### Contributing Guidelines

+1. Never break the public API
+   1. Public members must never be renamed (add the `[Obsolete]` attribute and create a new e.g. method with the new name instead)
+   2. A new optional parameter can not be added to an existing method (create a new overload instead)
+2. Your changes should not bring any warnings to the project.
+Warnings should be properly resolved, unless if it's a very special case where the warning can be ignored.

+Ultimately these will be resolved in code review, so no need to worry about this too much.

 ### Thunderstore Packaging

 This template comes with Thunderstore packaging built-in, using [TCLI](<https://github.com/thunderstore-io/thunderstore-cli>).